First transcontinental railroad

-The first transcontinental rail passengers arrived at the Pacific Railroad's original western terminus at the Alameda Terminal on September 6, 1869, where they transferred to the steamer Alameda for transport across the Bay to San Francisco.
+The first transcontinental rail passengers arrived at the Pacific Railroad's original western terminus at Alameda Terminal on September 6, 1869, where they transferred to the steamer Alameda for transport across the Bay to San Francisco.
 The road's rail terminus was moved two months later to the Oakland Long Wharf, about a mile to the north, when its expansion was completed and opened for passengers on November 8, 1869.
 (Note: The new terminus opened on November 8, later deemed to be two days after the official "completion date" of the Pacific Railroad.
 Section 6 of the Pacific Railroad Act of 1862, et seq. required that an official date of completion be determined for the purpose of determining how other provisions of the Acts would be carried out.
 November 6, 1869, was confirmed as being that date by the US Supreme Court in Part I of the Court's Opinion and Order dated January 27, 1879, in re Union Pacific Railroad vs. United States (99 U.S. 402).)
 Service between San Francisco and Oakland Pier continued to be provided by ferry.

 The CPRR eventually purchased 53 mi of UPRR-built grade from Promontory Summit (MP 828) to Ogden, Utah Territory (MP 881), which became the interchange point between trains of the two roads.
 The transcontinental line became popularly known as the Overland Route after the name of the principal passenger rail service to Chicago that operated over the length of the line until 1962.

 Overall significance

-Railroads not only increased the speed of transport, they also dramatically lowered its cost.
+Railroads not only increased the speed of transport, but also dramatically lowered its cost.
 The first transcontinental railroad resulted in passengers and freight being able to cross the country in a matter of days instead of months and at one tenth the cost of stagecoach or wagon transport.
 With economical transportation in the West (which had been referred to as the Great American Desert) now farming, ranching and mining could be done at a profit.
 As a result, railroads transformed the country, particularly the West (which had few navigable rivers).

 For example, before the railroads were built in the West, if a farmer were to ship a load of corn only 200 miles to Chicago, the shipping cost by wagon would exceed the price for which the corn could be sold.
 So, under such circumstances, farming could not be done at a profit.
 Mining and other economic activity in the West were similarly inhibited because of the high cost of wagon transportation.
 One Congressman, referring to the West, bluntly stated that, “All that land wasn’t worth ten cents until the railroads came.”

 Freight rates by rail were a small fraction of what they had been with wagon transport.
 When the United States concluded the Louisiana Purchase in 1803, people thought that it would take 300 years to populate it.
 With the introduction of the railroad, it took only 30 years.
 The low cost of shipping by rail resulted in the Great American Desert becoming the great American breadbasket.